christiangroth/json-store/README.md

 Creating stores
 ---------------

 JSON Store instances are created using static builder invoked via de.chrgroth.jsonstore.JsonStores.
+This central object is responsible for managing all your concrete store instances.
 You may create transient in-memory only instances or persistent instances saving contents to one file per store in given directory.

 	// transient mode, do not provide any storage options JsonStores stores = JsonStores.builder().build();